Does Medicare Cover Xopenex (Levalbuterol)?

 The medication belongs to the class of drugs known as short-acting beta-antagonists (SABAs).
 A "rescue medication," Xopenex relaxes airway muscles, opening up the airway and allowing for less constricted breathing.

-Is Xopenex Covered by Medicare Advantage?
+Is Xopenex Covered by Medicare?

 Most Medicare Advantage plans cover Xopenex or its generic equivalent.
 Enrollees in a Medicare Advantage Prescription Drug Plan should check with their insurer about their exact coverage, but 66% of plans do in fact cover Xopenex or the generic version.